 Sea Dance Resort: Top 5 FAQS

 Oh yes, indeed it’s beachfront.
 In little Hanuman Bay between Choeng Mon Beach and Chaweng Beach, Sea Dance shares a small beach with just one other hotel – another favourite spot, Outrigger Koh Samui Beach Resort.
 Of the two, Outrigger is the prestigious, high-end presence, while Sea Dance feels much smaller and is very charming.

 The two hotels are very much in their own realms, so the Sea Dance stretch of beach remains very quiet (and much more so than a large beach like Bophut, Choeng Mon or Chaweng).
 We think Outrigger as your only neighbour is a lottery-win: they recently took over a resort that had made huge progress in regenerating an offshore coral reef, and they also have great pizza and a beautiful spa.
 Walk between the two resorts (at lower-ish tide) to alternate your sunset cocktail spots.

 As for walkable – let’s discuss Sea Dance Resort’s walkability.
 The resort sits some distance from the main road, down a dirt track.
-There’s not much on your door step (as you’d find staying on Bophut or Choeng Mon beaches), but it is walkable to Choeng Mon – just a kilometer or so, approximately 20 minutes’ walk.
+There’s not much on your doorstep (as you’d find staying on Bophut or Choeng Mon beaches), but it is walkable to Choeng Mon – just a kilometre or so, approximately 20 minutes’ walk.
 You’ll want to be a ‘sensible pedestrian’ though, as there are no sidewalks and traffic can come around this winding road quite quickly.
 At night?
 Definitely take a taxi or be sure you’re wearing reflective clothing.
-In most every case, we recommend hiring a car to properly explore Samui.
+In almost every case, we recommend hiring a car to properly explore Samui.

 Sea Dance Resort life: What to expect